Stargazing in Ireland: The Best Dark Sky Reserves Guide 2026

 How to Get to Mayo Dark Sky Park

-• Car: As with all the best places in Ireland for stargazing, renting a car is highly recommended due to the remote locations.
+As with most of the best places for stargazing in Ireland, renting a car is highly recommended due to the remote locations.

 OM sky Park and Observatory